 We are so very humbled and honored at UKC to have received the AMTA (American Music Therapy Association) Advocacy Award for 2015.
 We are firmly committed to the advancement of Music Therapy and will continue to spread awareness for the essential need for more Board Certified MTs in pediatric hospitals nationwide.

 I wanted to say thank you for my ukulele.
-It means so much that this program exist.
+It means so much that this program exists.
 I lost my art talent because I haven’t drawn for months being stuck in the hospital.
 I’m so happy with my ukulele.
-I hope this program exist for a long time.
+I hope this program exists for a long time.
 Even though I left the hospital today, but the person who taught me, her name is called Stephanie, felt like my best friend.
 Someone I could go to while we played music.
 I come from Jackson hospital.
 Thank you.
 I sincerely mean it… I feel happier

 Kayley wants to thank you for the ukulele… she is already playing many songs including “Dear Future Husband” by Meghan Trainor.
 Thanks for sharing your gift of music with Covenant Children’s Hospital in Lubbock, TX… the home of Buddy Holly!

-Sincerly, Josh O.
+Sincerely, Josh O.

 Thank you so much for this amazing donation, we are so blessed to have someone like you in the world!

 I just wanted to send you a quick hello and let you know how wonderful it has been to incorporate the ukuleles that you donated to CMHH… Thank you for all you do!